oracle/node-oracledb/README.md

 The node-oracledb add-on for Node.js powers high performance Oracle Database applications.

-Use node-oracledb to connect Node.js 0.10, 0.12, 4 LTS and 5 to
+Use node-oracledb to connect Node.js 0.10, 0.12, 4 and 5 to
 Oracle Database.

 The add-on is stable, well documented, and has a comprehensive test suite.